 I stop in the shadow of a boulder to rest and to weep for myself.

-In the cool night, Captain Jimmy leaned on the railing of the dock, gazing at the ramshackle building across the wide Gambia.
-He didn't have anything more to say to the passengers.
+In the cool night darkness, Captain Jimmy leaned on the railing, gazing at the ramshackle building across the wide Gambia.
+He didn't have anything more to say.
 Just wait.
-Best we can do.
 He snapped his cigarette into the river, making a long glowing arc that hit the water with a brief fizz and died.
-The river, preoccupied with greater trash, did not notice.
+The river, preoccupied with greater dead, did not notice.

 I didn't go to Annapolis for this, he thought.
 I didn't go to the Naval academy to learn to deal with incompetents.

 He stood erect.
 He was an island of integrity.
 Him and his boat.
 Or was, until his stupid pilot ran it into the dock and punctured the hull.
 Lucky it didn't sink.
 Lucky we didn't feed the tourists to the crocodiles.
 But I didn't go to one of the greatest universities in the world to be lucky.

 And Kurt Master!
 There's a man of integrity!
 He was looking forward to meeting Master this trip up river.
 He imagined himself dining at Kurt's table.
 Lifting a glass.
 He would not look foolish.
 He would await the right moment.
 He would not overheat himself with impetuous questions but would bide his time, formulating his questions, patiently listening to hear if anyone had already half-asked his question or if Kurt Master might have answered his question incidental to the pursuit of another bit of knowledge during the long and interesting evening.

 Waiting!
 He leaned on the railing again and spat into the snot-green current.
 Wait for my material to be delivered.
 Wait for some incompetent clerk to hear from some low-level official who thinks he's emperor of one thing or another when the boss is out of town and who ignores the incompetent shipping clerk and on and on.
 It's a wonder anything gets done in this god-forsaken place.